Previous versions of BridgeComposer are available for use in case you have difficulties with the current release.

 Alternatively, you may download the following:

 If you don't use BCInstaller, and you are moving from one version of BridgeComposer to an older version, you will need to uninstall your current version before you install the older version.
 One way to do this is by starting your current BridgeComposer, using the Help→License menu command, and clicking the Uninstall button.
-You may also uninstall using the Windows "Programs and Features" control panel.
-Either way, choose the option to "KEEP all user settings and KEEP license key".
+You may also uninstall using Windows 10 "Start→Settings→Apps→Apps & features" or the Windows "Programs and Features" control panel.
+Whichever way you use, choose the option to "KEEP all user settings and KEEP license key".

 Very old systems may experience an "illegal instruction" fault (0xC000001D exception).
 This is due to the more recent versions of the Microsoft library software using CPU instructions from an enhanced instruction set.